gitwfactions/test/README.md

 # Announcement

-Please find the GitHub actions
+Please find the GitHub actions, Git and GitHub